NangoHQ/nango/docs/docs/quickstart.md

 <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to heroku" width="200"/>
 </a>

-Once you have setup your instance, open the dashboard at `https://<NANGO-HOST-AND-PORT>`.
+Once Nango is running on your instance, open the dashboard at `https://<INSTANCE-URL>:3003`.

   </TabItem>
 </Tabs>

 ## Step 2: Configure your API/Integration

-Click the "Add New" button on the dashboard's integrations page, it will ask for you for 4 things:
+Click the "Add New" button on the dashboard's `Integrations` page, it will ask for you for 4 things:

 1. Find your Provider/API in the dropdown.
-If needed, we also have a [list of supported APIs](/providers) in the docs here.

 2. Decide what this config should be called in Nango, we call this the `<CONFIG-KEY>` here and the UI calls it the "Unique Key".
 Most people pick the same name as the API, e.g. `github`.